 Glenn O’Neill – Glenn is the father of Eliza O’Neill, who was diagnosed in 2013 with Sanfilippo syndrome (MPS III) and Beckham, Eliza’s older brother.
 In this blog, Glenn shared his perspective on the decision to enroll Eliza n a gene therapy clinical trial.
 He and his wife Cara co-founded the non-profit Cure Sanfilippo Foundation with a mission to advocate and fund research for treatments or a cure for all Sanfilippo syndrome children.
 Despite having a child with a devastating degenerative and terminal brain disease, Glenn believes the Cure Sanfilippo mission will be achieved through kindness, humility, transparency, inspiration, and determination, and has found collaboration with like-minded people and organizations is the key to success.

-Joe O’Leary Joe and his wife, Michelle contributed to CPN’s Considering the Clinical Trial Option unit with a video series exploring Matty’s diagnosis and subsequent participation in a clinical trial for enzyme replacement therapy.
+Joe O’Leary Father to two boys, Joe and his wife, Michelle contributed to CPN’s Considering the Clinical Trial Option unit with a video series exploring Matty’s diagnosis (Battens Disease) and subsequent participation in a clinical trial for enzyme replacement therapy.